Message From the CEO

 Townes, known as a turnaround specialist, general manager, marketing expert, change agent and dealmaker in the industry, gained positive recognition by the trade press as an industry leader from Congressional, FAA and NTSB appearances in past years, calling for industry safety reforms, better auditing, and cargo hold smoke detectors.
 He is frequently a featured speaker at industry conferences, and is often quoted as an industry leader and expert in the trade and business press.

-Steve Townes is also Chairman of “SC Aerospace.”
+Steve Townes was also the inaugural Chairman of "SC Aerospace" for several years, after serving on the governor's Aerospace Task Force.
 SC Aerospace is a state-wide public/private partnership in South Carolina, which unites the aerospace growth and development objectives of industry, government, and academia.
 South Carolina is one of the fastest growing states in the US aerospace industry, and the Southeast USA has become one of the fastest growing regional concentrations of aviation and aerospace companies in the entire world.
-Townes is the inaugural Chairman of this new group, involved with hundreds of aerospace/aviation companies, several other aviation associations, the university and technical college systems, and several state government agencies.
+As the inaugural Chairman of this industry group, involving hundreds of aerospace/aviation companies, several other aviation associations, the university and technical college systems, and several state government agencies, Steve contributes to the industry's growth beyond just Ranger's own aerospace enterprises.
+Townes was the first CEO voice to call for Aviation High Schools in South Carolina, and after two years of coordinated efforts, there are now six such high schools, each with a $50,000 Grant, curriculum materials, and ongoing support.
+Steve has also been an early CEO facilitator for SC Aerospace affiliating with the Aerospace Futures Alliance, a Seattle organization similar to SC Aerospace that seeks nationwide "cluster partnerships" among aerospace organizations.

 His CEO level skills are also well suited to the consulting, Board level coaching, capital raising, and deal-making efforts of Ranger Partners Group on behalf of its client companies.
 For example, Townes was on the Board of a middle market sized aerospace and avionics components company in Atlanta that has grown from under $14MM to over $140MM in 8 years, and Steve still acts as an effective Board coach and mentor for the young entrepreneurs who run that fast growing enterprise.
 He was also a Board member for a large repair and overhaul company in the Northeast US which works on commercial and military ships.
 He is a past member of the Board of Governors of The Wings Club in New York.
 Townes is a Board advisor to the USA-China Investment Group in California, an innovative commercial enterprise development and investment firm with interests in aviation projects in China and North America.
 He is a senior Mentor with the "Founders Institute" which is recognized as the world's premier startup launch program for talented entrepreneurs, with over 2,000 companies successfully incubated around the globe.
 He and his family business entities also have various investments in other Ranger-related and unrelated limited partnerships, real estate, hedging vehicles, and a substantial array of public securities in aerospace, other industries, REITs, and bonds.